felixbarten/MythicLocks/curse.md

+## About

+Mythiclocks shows you your lockouts for dungeons on the mythic difficulty.

+## Features

+Shows the mythic dungeon lockouts for the current character.
+Supports Legion and BFA dungeons.

 ## How to use

-The addon can be used by issuing one of the following commands ingame: `/locks /mlocks /mythiclocks`
+The addon can be used by issuing one of the following commands ingame: `/locks`  `/mlocks` `/mythiclocks`

 ## Options